hughobrien/psu-constitution/README.md

 4. Clubs and Societies

-	1. A PSU Representative shall sit as a voting member of the Clubs and Societies Executive to contribute to the decisions made by Clubs and Societies Executive in the interest of Postgraduate Students.
+	1. A PSU Representative shall sit as a voting member of the Clubs and Societies Executive to contribute to the decisions made by Clubs and Societies Executive in the interest of postgraduate students.

 	2. A Clubs and Societies Representative shall sit as a voting member of the PSU Executive, representing the views of Clubs and Societies and bringing forward information where necessary to ensure informed decisions are made by the PSU Executive.